StegVerse-Labs/continuity-vault-kit/WELCOME.md

 This is **your** space.

-KnowledgeVault is a simple, local framework for organizing information, memories, notes, and context in a way that stays useful over time — even as tools, platforms, and AI systems change.
+KnowledgeVault is a simple, local way to organize information, notes, memories, and context so they remain understandable over time — even as devices, platforms, and AI systems change.

-Nothing here phones home.
-Nothing here watches you.
-Nothing here requires permission.
+Nothing here depends on a specific app, operating system, or service.

 ---